ReFreeKV: Towards Threshold-Free KV Cache Compression: Retain Bottom LLM Layers

+As described in Section~\ref{ssec:method}, the KV-cache pruning in \method begins from the third LLM layer, which also aligns with design choice in related methods, e.g., \textsc{Scissorhands} \cite{DBLP:conf/nips/LiuDLWXXKS23} that allocates less budget in early layers.

-In this section, we demonstrate the design choice of \method to compress the KV cache starting from the third layer of LLMs.
-We apply \method with Llama2-7B-Chat and conduct experiments on GSM8K and CoQA.
-We first perform a case study, followed by a comparison of the effects of not retaining full KV cache of the first two layers.
+In this part, we empirically justify this design choice.
+We apply \method with Llama3-8B and evaluate it on GSM8K and CoQA.
+We first present a case study, followed by a comparison examining the impact of not retaining/freezing the full KV cache in the first two layers.

-As shown in Table~\ref{case}, when the threshold is set to 1\% and no layers are frozen, the outputs for two examples on GSM8K and CoQA are incorrect and lack logical coherence.
-However, the budget exceeds 90\% in both cases.
-By observing the actual budget of each layer, we can see that for these two examples, the budgets for layer 1 and 2 are relatively low, while the budgets from layer 3 to layer 31 are the same and very high, with the last layer being low again.
-We analyze that since the model, in the first two layers, is not yet able to identify truly important tokens, the attention distribution is relatively uniform.
-This may lead to the model discarding truly important tokens during eviction, resulting in subsequent generations being unable to access this information, ultimately causing the output to fail.
+As shown in Table~\ref{case}, when the threshold is set to 1\% and no layers are frozen, the outputs for two examples on GSM8K and CoQA are both incorrect and lack logical coherence, despite the overall budget exceeding 90\% in each case.
+Examining the per-layer budgets reveals that layers 1 and 2 have relatively low budgets, whereas layers 3 through 31 exhibit uniformly high budgets, with the final layer dropping again.
+We hypothesize that, in the first two layers, the model has not yet formed sufficiently discriminative attention patterns to identify truly important tokens, leading to a relatively uniform attention distribution.
+This can result in the premature eviction of important tokens, preventing later layers from accessing critical information and ultimately causing generation failures.

-Based on the above case study, we attempt to retain certain layers of the model and explore the optimal configuration.
-We continue to test the results of retain different layers.
-The results are shown in Table~\ref{freeze}.
-We can observe that freezing the first two layers achieves a balance between model performance and budget.
-Moreover, retaining the 31st layer does not significantly enhance the model's performance and instead leads to an increase in budget.
-Consequently, \method ultimately opts to begin KV cache compression from the 3rd layer of the model.
+Based on the above case study, we further explore retaining specific layers to identify an optimal configuration.
+We evaluate different layer-freezing strategies, with partial results summarized in Table~\ref{freeze}.
+We observe that freezing the first two layers can strike a balance between model performance and budget.
+In contrast, additionally retaining the 31st layer yields negligible performance gains while incurring a higher budget.
+Accordingly, \method applies KV-cache compression starting from the third layer.